 Wednesday afternoon, just out of curiosity, I called Silver Airways and asked to speak with a supervisor.
 I spoke with a very nice man who checked the records and said that they had no record of any CheapOAir agent having called them about a waiver code.

 The Silver Airways supervisor reiterated what Christie had told me.
-That although CheapOAir had changed Tom’s itinerary to the 29th of April, they hadn’t actually issued a ticket.
+That although he could see where CheapOAir had changed Tom’s itinerary to the 29th of April, they hadn’t actually issued a ticket.
 When I told him I’d spent hours on the phone with CheapOAir, but they wouldn’t cooperate, he told me that CheapO was legally obligated to issue Tom a new ticket.

 “That’s all well and good,” I said to him.
 “But I can’t very well go to New Delhi, or Mumbai, or wherever they are and force them, can I?
 What do I do if they just plain refuse?”